jlpintolousinha/Nanodegree-Robotics/Project 2/Pick_&_Place_writeup.md

             wy = EE_pos[1] - (0.303)*Rrpy[1,2]
             wz = EE_pos[2] - (0.303)*Rrpy[2,2]

-Where `EE_pos` is the vector containind current gripper's pose; `Rrpy` stands as the total rotation of the gripper around the axes X (for roll), Y (for pitch) and Z (for yaw), with the mentioned correction included; and 0.303 meters is the distance between the gripper and the `Wrist-Center`.
+Where `EE_pos` is the vector containind current gripper's pose; `Rrpy` stands as the total rotation of the gripper around the axes X (for roll), Y (for pitch) and Z (for yaw), with the mentioned correction included, referenced from the base link; and 0.303 meters is the distance between the gripper and the `Wrist-Center`.

 Finally, keeping in mind that the `Wrist-Center`pose is known and all links' lengths have been registered in the DH table and are also included in the `kr210.urdf.xacro` file, it was possible to get the angles associated to joints 1, 2 and 3 as:
 1. `theta_1`,  calculated by projecting `Wrist-Center` position on the XY plane, for which `theta1 = atan2(wy,wx)`